tuxeluxe/RapidTux_demo/README.md

 **Config API**
 ----
-Set up your application configuration
+Set up your application configuration using the Config API.